Rhodes sailing holidays

 Rhodes marina in Greece — sailing and yacht charters.

-Rhodes marina panorama looking East.
+Rhodes marina panorama looking east.
 Hi-res image

 Rhodes' town anchorages

-• Just East and outside of Mandraki – at the wind mills – where there is room for about 12 yachts, plus the occasional tourist “submarine”, one is yellow .
+• Just east and outside of Mandraki – at the wind mills – where there is room for about 12 yachts, plus the occasional tourist “submarine”, one is yellow .
 Officially not allowed, but often condoned.
 Wash from cruise ships, open to N – E.

-• At the beach in the South of Emboriko over sand and weed; permission is needed from the Harbour Office; wash from cruise ships and exposed to various wind directions; don't obstruct the manoeuvring tugs; swell and large waves in strong northerlies.
+• At the beach in the south of Emboriko over sand and weed; permission is needed from the Harbour Office; wash from cruise ships and exposed to various wind directions; don't obstruct the manoeuvring tugs; swell and large waves in strong northerlies.

 • Loutrá Kallithéas / Zephyros beach: immediately SW of the Marina over sand and better in northerlies than in the marina.
-Consult Eagleray and Navionics; excellent holding and plenty of room to let all of your chain out in stronger winds; open to NE – S.
+Consult Eagleray and Navionics; excellent holding and plenty of room to let all of your chain out in stronger winds; open to NE – S. There is a no-anchoring zone indicated by black pilar buoys (removed during winter months?).

-Visit the adjacent Orthodox / Jewish / Muslim / War cemetaries and park and good “SURPRISE BAKERY & CAFE” to the North; decent sandy beach.
+Visit the adjacent Orthodox / Jewish / Muslim / War cemetaries and park and good “SURPRISE BAKERY & CAFE” to the north; decent sandy beach.

 Anchorage of Mandraki port Rhodes